powsybl/powsybl-core/docs/simulation/security/index.md

 - the contingency context (pre-contingency, after a specific contingency or after all contingencies, etc.);
 - the network elements targeted by the reduction (by ids, countries and/or nominal voltages);
 - which operational limits are affected by the reduction (permanent or temporary + acceptable duration).
+- which specified operational limit groups are affected by the reduction

 You can find more details about limit reductions [here](./limit-reductions).